going-doer/Paper2Code/README.md

 > International Conference on Learning Representations (ICLR), 2026.
 > [arXiv:2504.17192](https://arxiv.org/abs/2504.17192) · [github.com/going-doer/Paper2Code](https://github.com/going-doer/Paper2Code)

 All credit for the PaperCoder architecture, benchmark, and evaluation methodology belongs to the original authors.
-This fork adds Windows compatibility, one-command automation, and multi-provider support — the science is entirely theirs.
+This fork adds Windows compatibility, one-command automation, and multi-provider support.
+The science is entirely theirs.